endymonium/NeedToKnow/readme.txt

 4.0.02
  - Fixed: Cancelling out of the interface options could cause values set to false to reset to true the next time the profile was loaded
- - Tweaked "boss only" blink bars so that if the target is friendly, NTK will track if anyone in the raid is in combat with a boss
+ - Tweaked "boss only" blink bars so that if the target is friendly, TB will track if anyone in the raid is in combat with a boss
  - Improved the look of the per-bar configuration menu, getting rid of radio button backgrounds
  - Improved the usability of the equipment slot feature, changing the buff/debuff name into a submenu when equipment slot is chosen
  - New feature: Import/Export bar settings.
 This allows settings to be copy and pasted between bars, or shared between users, or with me as tech support.
 This replaces the old "clear settings" menu option.
 To clear the settings now, just blank out the import/export string.

 4.0.01
- - Fixed: Characters which had never used NTK before could only use the first bar group (Ticket 116)
+ - Fixed: Characters which had never used TB before could only use the first bar group (Ticket 116)

 4.0.00
  -Major update to support profiles